open-education-hub/web-security/framework-api-vulnerabilities/slides/slides.md

 * Broken Object Level Authorization

-* Can request information from an endpoint that you are not supposed to have access to
+* Can request information about an object that you are not supposed to have access to

 ---